genesiscommunitysuccess/docs/versioned_docs/version-2022.3/05_operations/02_commands/01_server-commands.md

 The `remap` command reads all the dictionary files from **$GC** and performs the following tasks:

-- remaps the memory-resident database, taking into account amy changes to the dictionary files
+- remaps the memory-resident database, taking into account any changes to the dictionary files
 - generates dao objects based on the dictionary tables, so you can perform database operations in a type-safe way
 - if you are running Aerospike or FDB, it updates the Genesis alias store; for Aerospike, it also generates UDFs (user defined functions)